foysalimran/idonate/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A professional WordPress plugin for listing blood donation and blood request for helping peoples.
+Efficient WordPress plugin for managing blood donations, requests, and donors to connect people in need.

 == Description ==

-iDonate is a professional blood donation and blood request plugin.
-This plugin will allow you to add a form to submit blood request and the submissions will be listed in a page where other users who want to donate blood the could see and help them from the listed information.
-It has very nice UI and powerful admin settings panel what is very easy to use.
-It can be also set into Widgets of WordPress.
-This plugin is suitable for any donation, non-profit, clinic, hospital, doctors websites who want to provide some extra facilities to help find blood.
+=iDonate - Blood Donation and Request Management Plugin for WordPress=

+iDonate is a lightweight, powerful WordPress plugin designed to streamline the process of managing blood donations and requests.
+Whether you're setting up a blood donation platform or looking to manage blood requests, iDonate connects **blood donors** and **recipients** efficiently, making life-saving blood donations easier to facilitate.

+This full-featured Blood Donation management system offers everything needed to run a comprehensive blood donation website.
+Visitors can submit blood requests through a **dedicated request form**, and all submissions are displayed in a public listing.
+The listing includes an **advanced search form**, allowing potential donors to filter and find blood requests based on location, blood type, urgency, and more.

+Blood donors have access to a **dedicated dashboard**, where they can manage their profiles and donation information.
+Donors can **register, log in**, and **update their details** such as contact information, blood type, availability, and location at any time.
+This ensures that their information is always current and readily available to those searching for donors.

+In addition to its robust functionality, iDonate offers a clean, intuitive **UI** and an **easy-to-use admin panel**, making it ideal for blood banks, hospitals, and organizations looking to create an efficient blood donation system on their WordPress site.

+iDonate is fully responsive and optimized for speed, ensuring seamless performance on any device while delivering an enhanced user experience for both donors and recipients.

 **👁️[Plugin Demo](https://bloodwp.com/) | 🚀[Pro Version](https://1.envato.market/idonate) | 👩🏼‍💻[Support](https://wordpress.org/support/plugin/idonate/) | 🌟[Rate this plugin](https://wordpress.org/support/plugin/idonate/reviews/#new-post)**